 National Shingles Vaccination Program

 One in three people will develop shingles in their lifetime, with the risk of complications increasing with age.
-Herpes zoster (shingles) vaccination is recommended and funded from 1 November 2016 for eligible people under the National Immunisation Program.
-Shingles immunisation can significantly reduce the risk of developing shingles and the associated ongoing persistent pain known as post hepetic neuralgia (PHN).
+Herpes zoster (shingles) vaccination is recommended and has been funded from 1 November 2016 for eligible people under the National Immunisation Program.
+Shingles immunisation can significantly reduce the risk of developing shingles and the associated ongoing persistent pain known as postherpetic neuralgia (PHN) .

 Eligible for free vaccine

-A single dose of the shingles vaccines, Zostavax ®,is free for people aged 70 years of age.
+A single dose of the shingles vaccine, Zostavax ®, is free for people aged 70 years of age.
 The program also includes a five year catch-up program for people aged 71 – 79 years until 31 October 2021.

 Recommended but not funded